SlugBot/web/patch_notes.md

 # PATCH NOTES

 ## 28th September 2023
+### New Additions
+  - Auction house channel where bid notifications are listed.
+  - Bid button to last bid notifications to allow quick out-bids.

 ### Updates
   - Unmute logs now display info on the mute being unmuted.
   - Unmute logs now display who unmuted the user if it was a manual unmute.